Villas, New Jersey

 Villas, also known as the Villas, is an unincorporated community and census-designated place (CDP) located within Lower Township, in Cape May County, in the U.S. state of New Jersey.
 The locality is also home to the community of Miami Beach.
-At the 2010 census, the CDP's population was 9,483.
+As of the 2020 census, Villas had a population of 9,134.

 Villas is served by ZIP code 08251, which extends northward of Miami Beach to encompass the Del Haven community of Middle Township.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 3.909 mi2, including 3.883 mi2 of land and 0.026 mi2 of water (0.66%).

 Demographics

 Fishing Creek Schoolhouse on Bayshore Drive is listed on the National Register of Historic Places.

+Villas appeared as an unincorporated community in the 1960 U.S. census; and then was listed as a census designated place in the 1980 U.S. census.